Pathfinder: Kingmaker: Reception

 Pathfinder: Kingmaker received mixed reviews, holding an aggregate score of 73 out of 100 on Metacritic.
 The Game Debate review praised the game's engrossing story, depth and realm management feature, calling it "a beautiful looking, rich CRPG, that delivers a great place to adventure, an interesting land to rule and the tools to carve out a realm that you can call home".
 In a somewhat less enthusiastic review, GameSpot's Daniel Starkey believes the game to be "hampered by a litany of small issues, balancing, and the gargantuan knowledge base you'll need to play most effectively", while also lauding the narrative and the kingdom management aspect of the game, mentioning that "for those with the patience, the rewards are well worth the investment".
 The game has also been criticized for its inconsistent difficulty curve and the opaqueness of some of its mechanics.

 On the technical side, the game's launch was plagued by numerous bugs, long loading screens and balance issues, which hurt the game's initial reception with both professional critics and customers.
 In the following months, many of these issues have been fixed by patches.

 In September 2021, the game had sold over one million copies worldwide.

 Sequel

 Owlcat announced a sequel Pathfinder: Wrath of the Righteous in December 2019.
-Narratively, the game will follow the same-named Adventure Path published in August 2013, where the player's party becomes involved in a battle between mortals and demons.
-The sequel will build on the engine from Kingmaker to address concerns raised by critics and players, and will expand additional rulesets from the tabletop game, include new character classes and the mythic progression system.
+Narratively, the game follows the same-named Adventure Path published in August 2013, where the player's party becomes involved in a battle between mortals and demons.
+The sequel builds on the engine from Kingmaker to address concerns raised by critics and players, and expands additional rulesets from the tabletop game, including new character classes and the mythic progression system.
 Owlcat launched a Kickstarter campaign in February 2020 to raise additional development funds for the title.
 The Kickstarter successfully raised over US$2 million of its requested US$300,000, allowing for several stretch goals to be added during development.